Guide to Supply Chain and Logistics Technology

 Amazon has also announced its new robotics products heading to hundreds of fulfillment centers around the world.
 One of such products is a sorting system Pegasus — which has driven two million miles to date and has already cut down mis-sorted goods by 50%, all while preserving the safety features of the existing drive system.
 Furthermore, the e-commerce giant is testing Amazon Scout, which is designed to safely get packages to customers using small autonomous delivery vehicles.
 To top off all their recent developments, Amazon CEO Jeff Bezos has announced that Rivian, an electric vehicle startup, is going to make 100,000 electric delivery vans for Amazon following a $700 million investment from the online retailer.

 Another great example of a company impacting the industry is Flexport, a freight-forwarding purpose-built cloud software, and data analytics platform.
 The company secured $1 billion funding earlier this year and is planning to launch an Operating System for Global Trade, a strategic operating model for global freight forwarding, which combines the best of all technologies and brings together all parties to the supply chain through a highly available and secure cloud software platform.
-With so many upcoming technological advancements being developed, it’s clear that this is one of the logistics technology trends to keep an eye on in 2021.
+With so many upcoming technological advancements being developed, it’s clear that this is one of the logistics technology trends to keep an eye on.

 Increasing Investment into Logistics Startups from VCs and Enterprises